-- 3.1 Journal Paper Shall consist of no more than 20 pages total.
-Pages beyond 20 pages will not be judged. - 3.2 Oral Presentation.
-(Test Readiness Review TRR) The Oral Presentation (TRR) shall be reviewed by a panel of AUVSI Seafarer Chapter judges and shall be conducted in an open-air environment, with only minimal overhead protection from sun light and/or rain.
-Maximum team participation is encouraged, but not required. - 3.2.1 The Oral Presentation (TRR) should follow a simple outline: - 3.2.1.1 Team Coordination.
-Briefly review team members' experience, effectiveness of coordination. - 3.2.1.2 System Safety Overview.
-Review identified risks; avoidance, mitigation, procedural strategies. - 3.2.1.3 Results of developmental test (DT).
-Discuss what tests were performed, the results, any corrective actions taken, impact they had on system implementation.
+3.1 Journal Paper - Shall consist of no more than 20 pages total.
+Pages beyond 20 pages will not be judged.

+- 3.2 Oral Presentation.
+(Flight Readiness Review FRR).
+Typical FRR criteria are described in attachment 1.
+The Oral Presentation (FRR) will be reviewed by a panel of AUVSI Seafarer Chapter judges and will be conducted in an open-air environment, with only minimal overhead protection from sun light and/or rain.
+All team members present should participate. - 3.2.1 The Oral Presentation (FRR) should follow a simple outline: 3.2.1.1 Team Coordination.
+Briefly review team members' experience, effectiveness of coordination.
+3.2.1.2 System Safety Overview.
+Review identified risks; avoidance, mitigation strategies.

+3.2.1.3 Results of developmental test (DT).
+Discuss test planning, what tests were performed, the results, any corrective actions taken, impact they had on system implementation.
 This scope can include sub-system and system level simulation and testing performed during bench, laboratory, ground and flight test efforts to acquire test data and evaluate performance of: components or subsystems, air vehicle integration, ground control system integration, full UAS integration, and mission performance.

-- 3.2.1.4 Evidence of likely Mission Accomplishment.
-Review demonstrated performance based upon either system or subsystem level development tests that supports successful mission accomplishment during the flight demonstration. - 3.2.1.5 Pre-Mission Brief. - 3.2.2 Duration.
-The Oral Presentation (TRR) shall be limited to no more than 15 minutes, with a 5 minute period for the judges to ask question of the team presenters. - 3.2.3 Static Display.
-Upon completion of the Oral Presentation (TRR) question and answer period, the judges shall be provided a brief 5 minute review and inspection of the team's AUS, including air vehicle exterior (and interior if available), ground station, safety check lists, and other supporting evidence of readiness. - 3.3 Flight Demonstration.
+3.2.1.4 Evidence of likely Mission Accomplishment.
+Review demonstrated performance based upon either system or subsystem level development tests that supports successful mission accomplishment during the flight demonstration.

+3.2.1.5 Pre-Mission Brief.

+3.2.2 Duration.
+The Oral Presentation (FRR) shall be limited to no more than 15 minutes, plus a 5 minute period for the judges to ask question of the team presenters.

+3.2.3 Static Display.
+Upon completion of the Oral Presentation (FRR) question and answer period, the judges will be provided a brief 5 minute review and inspection of the team's AUS, including air vehicle exterior (and interior if available), ground station, safety check lists, and other supporting evidence of readiness.

+3.3 Flight Demonstration.
 Each team will arrive prepared to begin flight operations.
 The team will be called forward, set-up at the flight line during their preparation time, then commence start procedures once their demonstration time begins.
-Flight demonstrations should follow procedures briefed the day before during TRR.
+Flight demonstrations should follow procedures briefed the day before during FRR.